ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **New flags**

-- A `--virtual-optical-device` flag is added in [Update a server instance](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-update) command: Use this to attach or detach a virtual optical device to this instance.
-Valid values are "attach" and "detach".
+- A `--virtual-optical-device` flag is added in [Update a server instance](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-update) command: Use this to attach a virtual optical device to this instance.
+Valid values is "attach".
-- A `--mtu` flag is added in [Create a private network](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-network-create-private) command : Use this is to define the Maximum Transmission Unit.
-Maximum Transmission Unit.
+- A `--mtu` flag is added in [Create a private network](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-network-create-private) command: Use this is to define the Maximum Transmission Unit.
 The default value is 1450.
 - A `--mtu` flag is added in [Create a public network](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-network-create-public) command: Use this is to define the Maximum Transmission Unit.
 The default value is 1450.
 - A `--target-tier` flag is added in [Perform an action on a volume](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-volume-action) command:  Use this to change the storage tier of the volume (use [List all storage tiers for the targeted region](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-storage-tiers) to see available storage tiers in the targeted region). `Tier5k` volumes cannot exceed 200 GB.